MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-create-record.md

 ## Create a record using the new option

-In the Customer Summary page, when you are trying to search a record in customer or case section, after you type few characters to search, you can use the inline **New** button to create a record.
+In the Customer summary page, when you are trying to search a record in customer or case section, after you type few characters to search, you can use the inline **New** button to create a record.
 After you select the button, the quick create pane of the entity appears.

 1. Type to search in the search box.
 The records appear as a list that matches your search criteria.